PatrickMcCormack/goplay/collections/README.md

   2. Queue
   3. Binary Tree

-Language Features featured in the simple binary tree example:
+It's fun to see how many language features are in the binary tree code which is a relatively small amount of code:
 - user defined types
 - structs
 - composition
 - struct literal initialization of explicit elements
 - pointers
-- locking
+- locking (read/write locks)
+- defered statement execution
 - empty interfaces
 - methods
 - package visibility